Winchester CTC – Notes for Leaders and Backmarkers

-Leaders are an essential part of CTC rides and make an important contribution to the success of the club.
+We appreciate the fact that you have volunteered to give some of your time to help the club.
+The aim of these notes is to help you plan your ride and lead it on the day.
+Leaders are an essential part of our rides and make an important contribution to the success of the club.
 Leading a ride can be an enjoyable activity and members of the committee and other leaders will be happy to help.
 Just ask.

 In addition to cooperation from fellow riders, the leader on the day can also expect support from other volunteer leaders.
-Many of our leaders are very experienced and more than happy to share their knowledge with you both before and during the ride.
+Many leaders are very experienced and more than happy to share their knowledge with you both before and during the ride.

 Before the ride

-How you work out the route is up to you: Many leaders still rely on maps (OS Landranger 1:50 000) but increasingly leaders are also using mapping software to devise routes.
-We are also developing a Route Library for the website and this may help you.
+How you work out the route is up to you: Many leaders rely on maps (OS Landranger 1:50 000) but increasingly leaders are also using mapping software to devise routes.
+We are also developing a Route Library on the website and this may help you.
 Other leaders will also be happy to help you work out a route.

 It is not essential to ride the route in advance although obviously, this can be useful if you have time.
 Identify points of interest, refreshment stops and toilets.
 Some leaders publish details on our Facebook page or our Winchester CTC Google Group.
 If you do this, post the information sufficiently in advance to give riders the chance to see it.
 If you are unsure of anything, don’t hesitate to ask another leader or ride coordinator.
 It can be helpful to have an extra paper copy of the route available on the day for backmarkers or deputies.

 It is often difficult to estimate how many riders will turn up on the day.
 You should be able to give an estimate and if on the day it is significantly different, please ring from the start.
 Make sure you have the telephone number with you or have access to the Café List.
-If you are leading a Sunday ride, don’t forget that the two groups – moderate and faster – use the same coffee venue.
-Liaise with the other leader.
+If you are leading a Sunday ride, don’t forget that the two groups – moderate and faster – often use the same coffee venue.
+Please liaise with the other leader.

 On the day